 - Research the return policy should the private placement not fund.

 - If you are close to retirement, make sure that you will be able to make your required minimum distributions.
 Some entities do not allow investors to sell or withdraw funds for a fixed amount of time.

 - Pass on the investment if you are asked to falsify any financial information to qualify as an accredited investor.

 - Do not complete a Subscription Agreement or Accredited Investor Questionnaire unless you understand it and agree with the entire document.

 - Do not invest if the seller can’t satisfactorily answer your questions about the company, its business model, and its executives’ experience.

 How an Entrust Client Invested in Private Placements with a Self-Directed IRA

-- Reviews the private placement memorandum and consult with a financial advisor
+- Reviewing the private placement memorandum and consult with a financial advisor

-- Ensures that the transaction does not involve any disqualified persons
+- Ensuring that the transaction does not involve any disqualified persons

 To learn more about the different ways your IRA can invest in private placements, or to make a private placement investment, please contact us today or read more information about private placements here.